-Figure 3.4(j): Example of the preferred style of screening for fire hydrants.
-Note: Screening must be designed to comply with AS 2419 a.
-Every dwelling should be provided with a principal private open space area in accordance with Table 3.4.8(a):
+Figure 3.4-j: Example of the preferred style of screening for fire hydrants.

-Desired Outcomes
+Screening must be designed to comply with AS 2419.

-- a.
-Development that incorporates passive and active recreation areas with privacy and access to sunlight. - b.
-Communal open space comprising landscaped setbacks, landscaping between dwellings, and a principal communal open space area.
+- Development that incorporates passive and active recreation areas with privacy and access to sunlight. - Communal open space comprising landscaped setbacks, landscaping between dwellings, and a principal communal open space area.